Authorizing Crowdcontrol to Access Jira

 To manage issues within Jira, Crowdcontrol must have access to your instance.
 Bugcrowd provides OAuth solutions to enable this access, for both Jira Cloud and Server products.

-You must have administrator access in Jira for authorizing Crowdcontrol to access your Jira account.
+Note: You must have administrator access in Jira for authorizing Crowdcontrol to access your Jira account.

 To authorize Crowdcontrol to access your Jira account, specify the following information on the Authorization page: